realsumantaroy/CS6910-Assignment-1/README.md

 `!python train.py -wp CS6910_assignment_1 -we sumanta_roy -d fashion_mnist -e 10 -b 32 -l cross_entropy -o adam -lr 0.001 -m 0.9 -beta 0.5 -beta1 0.9 -beta2 0.999 -eps 0.0001 -w_d 0.0005 -w_i glorot -nhl 3 -sz 128 -a ReLU`

-So, this script basically trains the neural network and prints the validation accuracy and the testy accuracy on either the 'Fashion-MNIST' dataset or the 'MNIST' dataset, using a bunch of hyperparameters that we specify.
-Also, the training loss, validation loss, training accuracy, and validation accuracy with increasing steps are logged into WandB.
+This script trains the neural network and prints the validation accuracy and the test accuracy on either the 'Fashion-MNIST' dataset or the 'MNIST' dataset, using specified hyperparameters.
+Additionally, the training loss, validation loss, training accuracy, and validation accuracy with increasing steps are logged into WandB.

-An example run (one of cross-entropy loss and the other for mean square loss) is shown in the ```main_command_line.ipynb``` notebook in this directory itself.
+An example run (one with cross-entropy loss and the other with mean square loss) is shown in the `main_command_line.ipynb` notebook in this root directory.

-All the other files are python scripts that I defined containing functions that are required for the neural network working and training.
-Let us go over them one by one:
+All the other files are Python scripts that I defined containing functions required for the neural network's operation and training.
+Let's go over them one by one:

+- `activation_functions.py`: This file contains the activation functions and their derivatives, which are called by the backpropagation, forward propagation, and other functions.
+- `backward_propagation.py`: This file contains the main function that performs backpropagation.
+The inputs include the type of loss function, network parameters, input data, labeled data, type of activation function, and the L2 weight decay parameter.
+The function returns a dictionary containing all the gradients of the loss function with respect to the weights and biases (parameters).
+- `forward_propagation.py`: This file contains the main function that performs forward propagation.
+The function takes the parameters of the network, input data, and type of activation function as inputs, and then returns a dictionary containing the values of the activated neurons for the entire network.
+- `initializers.py`: This file contains the initializers for the training process.
+Two functions are defined - the Glorot (Xavier) initialization and the random initialization.
+- `loss_functions.py`: As the name suggests, this file contains the loss functions (both the mean squared loss and the cross-entropy loss).
+- `support_functions.py`: This file contains various small functions used in numerous places within the gradient descent algorithm.
+For example, it includes the one-hot function (used to convert labeled data to one-hot arrays/matrices) and functions for adding, subtracting, multiplying, and dividing entries in a dictionary.
-- ```activation_functions.py```:
+- `updates.py`: